 Perhaps unsurprisingly, the demographic at highest risk for gaming disorder is young adult males.
 It’s most common in boys and men ages 12 to 20.
 It’s also far more widespread in Asian countries than in Europe and North America, which may explain why the latter regions have yet to officially recognize it at the national level.

-Online gaming addiction is characterized by the following signs and symptoms:
+Online gaming addiction for young men is characterized by the following signs and symptoms:

 - Constant thoughts of gaming